 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Roselia is from Philippines.
+She has 5 children.
 She needs a loan of $325 to purchase seeds, fertilizer and food stock.

 Roselia Limpas is a mother of five children, she lives with her family in Bataraza, Palawan Philippines.